Happy New Year! We hope you had a nice Christmas break and are looking forward with positivity to 2022.

 Often New Year’s resolutions are made on a whim, when we have reached our tolerance limit after the excess of Christmas.
 Once the festivities have calmed, our bodies need time to recover from the blood sugar dips and tiredness which can leave us feeling anxious, moody and down.
 And this isn’t the best time to set great, realistic achievable New Year goals.

-Instead, this year take some time to reflect on what you have achieved in 2019, what needs to change in 2020 and why this year will be different.
+Instead, this year take some time to reflect on what you have achieved in 2021, think of what needs to change in 2022.
 Go for a walk, try some breathing exercises or simply have a long hot bath and reconnect with yourself.
 Think about:

 - What did you do in the past year?